TreacherousDev/GitHub-Tetris/README.md

 ___
 ## Building from Source
 ### For Firefox
-1. Clone the repo or download as zip and unpack.
+1. Download the latest zip from [releases](https://github.com/TreacherousDev/GitHub-Tetris/releases) and unpack.
 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`
 3. Click on `Load Temporary Add-On`
 4. Select the `manifest.json` that is included in the downloaded folder